Things to Do in Vientiane in March

 What's happening during your visit

-On March 8th, women’s groups line Setthathirath Road with stalls selling hand-woven silk and traditional medicines.
-The morning parade leaves Talat Sao at 8 AM and finishes at Patuxai with traditional Lao dance—low-key, yes, but a rare chance to mingle with locals who seldom see tourists at their own cultural events.
+On March 8th, women's groups line Setthathirath Road with stalls selling hand-woven silk and traditional medicines.
+The morning parade leaves Talat Sao at 8 AM and finishes at Patuxai with traditional Lao dance, low-key, yes, but a rare chance to mingle with locals who seldom see tourists at their own cultural events.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid